“The best defense is a good offense!”

 ► Were you mistreated or misled during the origination or servicing of your loan?

-► Does your loan have a high interest rate, upward adjustment or balloon payment?
+► Does your mortgage loan have a high interest rate, upward adjustment or balloon payment?

-► Are you stuck in an Adjustable Rate Mortgage (ARM), Negative Amortization or Interest Only loan?
+► Are you stuck in an Adjustable Rate Mortgage (ARM), Negative Amortization or Interest Only mortgage?

-► Was your loan sold and/or transferred one or more times?
+► Was your mortgage loan sold and/or transferred one or more times?

 ► Have you applied for a loan modification and been denied or given the runaround?